Please note that we now have a new website – www.rscm.org.uk – the below information will not be updated.

 Joining the Millennium Youth Choir

-Membership of the Millennium Youth Choir is open to singers of any voice part aged between 15 and 23 years of age, and entry is by audition.
+Membership of the Millennium Youth Choir is open to singers of any voice part between 15 and 23 years of age, and entry is by audition.
 Auditions are normally held at MYC events or separate arrangements may be made if necessary.
+Auditions are closed until after the Summer Course and details of the next round of auditions will be posted on this page.